EMPAT94/empat94.github.io/_gs/Chapter 18 - The Mage Situation.md

 todo = (echo "* Increase spell variety\n* Check changes from Class upgrade")
 ```

-'todo sounds very... normal.
+'todo sounds so very... normal.
 Since I'm here, might as well go all out!'
 I changed the function name from 'todo' to 'questlist'.

 We were still near the entrance.
 Betty hadn't announced anything.
 I decided to do a quick check.
 Looking around to ensure there was no threat, I muttered under my breath - "questlist."